MicrosoftDocs/Viva/Viva/glint/setup/sftp-data-automation.md

 **Naming convention:**

-Viva Glint recommends the following file naming conventions, where "companyid" is your unique ID within Viva Glint.
-Ensure that whichever name you select is 64 characters or fewer, including the file extension.
+Viva Glint recommends the following file naming conventions, where "companyid" is your unique ID within Viva Glint, but this file name method isn't required.
+Ensure that whichever file name you select is 64 characters or fewer, including the file extension.

 - Companyid_user_full_yyyymmdd.csv
 - Companyid_user_delta_yyyymmdd.csv